- Fixed penalty notices

 - Fail to comply with a Public Space Protection Order (PSPO) for dog control – failing to pick up after the dog you are walking not disposing of dog faeces in the correct way or not having the means available to pick up after your dog.
 It is not a valid excuse to say that you didn’t see the dog fouling or that you forgot to bring a bag with you.

-A period of 14 days is given to pay the Fixed Penalty Notice.
+A period of 14 days is given to pay the Fixed Penalty Notice (FPN).

-If your financial circumstances mean you are unable to pay within the 14 day period, please email the District Enforcement team immediately to discuss your circumstances.
+If your financial circumstances mean you are unable to pay within the 14 day period, please email the WISE team immediately to discuss your circumstances.
 This will be reviewed and a payment extension may be granted.
-All correspondence details can be found on the Fixed Penalty Notice issued and on any other correspondence sent by District Enforcement.
-Payments will not be accepted by installment.
+All correspondence details can be found on the Fixed Penalty Notice issued and on any other correspondence sent by WISE.
+Payments will not be accepted by instalment.
 However, you may be granted a payment extension.

 If you choose not to pay the fixed penalty you will be prosecuted for the offence.

-You can make a representation to District Enforcement in cases where an individual has an issue with the conduct with the Enforcement Officer, or would like to express their reasons as to why a Fixed Penalty Notice should not have been issued.
-This can be done online via www.noticepayments.co.uk/fpnrep/bassetlaw or by contacting District Enforcement on 0151 647 0387.
+You can make a representation to WISE in cases where an individual has an issue with the conduct with the Enforcement Officer, or would like to express their reasons as to why a Fixed Penalty Notice should not have been issued.

 If you choose to pick up the litter or dog faeces after an enforcement officer has approached you, an FPN will still be issued as the offence has already been committed.
 The littering or dog fouling offence relates to the dropping of litter or failure to clean up after the dog and then walking away from this once it has occurred.
 Whether or not you volunteer to pick up your litter or clean up after the dog afterwards, the offence has been committed and a fixed penalty notice will be issued.